-“Self-care” is now out there as a thing.
+“Self-care” is now really out there as a thing.

-One way to understand what this term means is that the we matter.
+One way to understand self-care is that we matter.

 How we think, feel, live and act matters.
-It matters for our most beneficial survival; it matters to the people we love and the people around us and the world.
-It matters in our felt experience of being alive.
+It matters for our survival and it matters to the people we love and the people around us.
+It also matters to our experience of being alive.

-Talking “self-care” seems to be a way we are starting to wake ourselves and others up to what it is to act in our own deep, best self-interest and on our own behalves.
+Talking and engaging in “self-care” seems to be a way we are trying to wake ourselves and others up.

-This is an act of selfishness, but not the kind we worry will exclude others.
-This is the humane, steady and important attention we need and deserve to include ourselves.
+An act of selfishness (not the kind we worry will exclude others), it is the humane, steady and important attention we need and deserve to include ourselves.

 These could all be considered acts of self-care:

-basic trust, saving money, a new perspective, working your body, telling the truth, sleep, finding beauty, laughing, medicine, forgiving, your real sneeze, eating, positive thoughts, play, letting yourself dream, cleaning, risking, music, standing for yourself, getting help, playing, crying, staying quiet, sunbathing, physical comfort, doing what you say, curling up, being rigorous, watching the fireworks, letting go, knowing love, saying NO, saying YES…
+Basic trust, saving money, a new perspective, working your body, telling the truth, sleep, finding beauty, laughing, taking medicine, forgiving, your real sneeze, going home, eating fresh food, positive thoughts, letting yourself dream, cleaning, risking, playing music, standing for something, getting help, travel, crying, staying quiet, feeling the sun’s warmth, physical comfort, doing what you say, curling up, being rigorous, listening, letting go, knowing love, saying NO, saying YES…

-Whatever your life circumstances, everyday mental health choices are truly available.
+Whatever your life circumstances, everyday self-care choices are available.